dhaval201279/dhaval-shah.com/content/post/2019-11-18-understanding-and-optimizing-garbage-collection.md

 It indicates garbage collector to collect young generation before doing Full GC or CMS remark phase and thereby aid in improving its performance due to absence of need to check references between young generation and tenured.

 In case you have some experience w.r.t.
 GC and its tuning to share, feel free to share it through comments - collaboration will definitely help us to enhance knowledge and understanding of our community.
-You can connect me through comments or [DM](https://twitter.com/dhaval201279/) me, should you have any queries / clarifications in regards to GC and its tuning and optimization.
+Alternatively you can [DM](https://twitter.com/dhaval201279/) me, should you have any queries / clarifications in regards to GC and its tuning and optimization.